How to apply to the Mundus Journalism master's programme

 We require two letters of reference: one academic reference from a university official acquainted with your work (e.g. former professor, department head, dean, or faculty advisor), and one professional reference from a current or former employer.

-The reference letters should be addressed to the Erasmus Mundus Journalism Consortium.
+The reference letters must be addressed to the Erasmus Mundus Journalism Consortium.
 If the reference letters are not in English, they should be accompanied by a translation certified by your home institution or a certified translator.

 Please ask your referees to submit the reference with an official letterhead, and make sure that it is signed.
 Unsigned letters of reference will not be considered.